Updated: December 1, 2022

-Finastra together with its affiliates, (“we”, “us” or “Finastra”) is a leading financial technology provider that the world's financial institutions rely on every day to help them grow and succeed.
+Finastra* (“we”, “us” or “Finastra”) is a leading provider of financial services software that the world's financial institutions rely on every day to help them grow and succeed.
 Our customers, consumers, prospects, registered users, applicants for employment, and others with whom we do business entrust us with their personal data and personally identifiable information (“Personal Information”) and they expect us to protect that Personal Information with the same level of care we do our own.
 This is fundamental to the way we do business.

 Whether acting as a data controller, a data processor or data intermediary, Finastra is required to comply with all applicable laws and regulations protecting the privacy of Personal Information in the jurisdictions where Finastra conducts business.

 We may amend this Policy from time to time, should it become necessary or advisable to do so to comply with regulatory requirements or best practices.
 The most recent modification date of this Policy will appear at the top of this page.
 If we materially change our practices in processing Personal Information, we will post an updated policy in place of this Policy.